 - remarkable-That is a remarkable drawing! - sensations-Sipping hot chocolate on a cold winter day is one of my favorite sensations.

 4. Read Aloud Each Day

 It is very important that you read to your child each day.
-Please refer to the list of books and other resources sent home with the previous family letter, recommending resources related to the five senses.

-Be sure to praise your child whenever he or she shares what has been learned at school.
+Be sure to praise your child whenever they share what they have learned at school.